 Bunyad Foundation has successfully implemented nineteen projects in eighteen districts of the Punjab province.
 These projects were able to reach 212,698 women, aiming to raise awareness about women rights, and the opportunities they could avail to assist their socioeconomic empowerment.

 The prevailing patriarchal culture in Pakistan generates a restrictive and oppressive environment for women, who are considered derogatory or inferior relative to their male counterparts.
 Moreover, it is not considered acceptable for women to have a place beyond the home, as a result of which women remain uneducated.
 Women find themselves unable to raise their voice to protect themselves from physically or emotionally violent men, and are unable to fight for their rights.
 In Islam, women are awarded a high status.
 Women in the Prophet PBUH’s life were educated, employed, and treated with utmost respect.
 In Pakistan, however, the society remains discriminatory against women, who constitute more than fifty percent of the total population.
 Simply, the slanted perception that a daughter has not role to play in the family matters, results in violence and discrimination against them.

 What We Do:

-Initiating in 1996, BUNYAD Foundation has implemented 19 projects aiming to empower the women from marginalized and neglected communities in 18 districts of Punjab province.
-Among the total of 19 projects, almost half were implemented in two or more districts.
-The first project to empower the women was implemented in district Hafizabad where, in total, 10 projects have been implemented so far solely to advocate fundamental rights of women so that they can be provided an opportunity to be socially and economically empowered.
+Beginning in 1996, BUNYAD Foundation has implemented nineteen projects with the aim of empowering women across eighteen different districts.
+Among the nineteen projects, almost half were implemented in two or more districts.
+The first project to empower women was implemented in district Hafizabad where, in total, 10 projects have been implemented solely to raise awareness about women rights.

-BUNYAD Foundation was awarded grants from the International Labor Organization (ILO), UNESCO, UNDP, USAID, DFID/PSDF, and Cardiff University to implement the projects to empower women in targeted locations.
+Bunyad Foundation has been awarded grants from the International Labor Organization (ILO), UNESCO, UNDP, USAID, DFID/PSDF, as well as Cardiff University, to implement the projects that aim to materialize women empowerment in targeted locations.